g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 - **6.** Broken Cryptography
 - **7.** Client Side Injection
 - **8.** Security Decisions via Untrusted Inputs
-- **9.** Impoper Session Handling
+- **9.** Improper Session Handling
 - **10.** Lack of Binary Protections

 #### Top Ten (2016)

 - **1.** Improper Platform Usage: misuse of a platform feature or failure to use a platform security controls
 - **2.** Insecure Data Storage: insecure data storage + unintended data leakage
-- **3.** Insecure Communication: poor handshaking, incorrect SSL, weak negotiation, cleartext communication of sensitive assests, ...
+- **3.** Insecure Communication: poor handshaking, incorrect SSL, weak negotiation, cleartext communication of sensitive assets, ...
 - **4.** Insecure Authentication: captures notions of authenticating the end user or bad session management
-- **5.** Insuficient Cryptography: cryptography was attempted, but it wasn't done correctly
+- **5.** Insufficient Cryptography: cryptography was attempted, but it wasn't done correctly
 - **6.** Insecure Authorization: capture any failures in authorization
 - **7.** Client Code Quality: all of the code-level implementation problem in the mobile client
 - **8.** Code Tampering: binary patching, local resource modification, method hooking, dynamic memory modification, ...
-- **9.** Reverse Engineering: analysis of the final core binary to determina the source code, libarires, ...
+- **9.** Reverse Engineering: analysis of the final core binary to determine the source code, libraries, ...
-- **10.** Extraneous Finctionality: internal devlopement security controls that are not intended to be released into a production environment
+- **10.** Extraneous Functionality: internal development security controls that are not intended to be released into a production environment

 ### Attack Vector